The sweet taste

 They confuse the body which is programmed to associate sweet tastes with calories consumed.
 “When we repeatedly eat something sweet that provides little or no calories,” researchers at Perdue University say, “we break that connection and our confused bodies keep seeking more food, while our metabolism to break down those foods decreases.”

 It’s everywhere!
 It’s in all the foods in the list of hidden sugars as well as soda, candy, granola bars, breakfast cereals, store-bought cookies, bagels, donuts and cakes, chips, energy and sports drinks, ice cream and jams.

-It poses a problem at several levels, first it’s chemically processed and again I’m skeptical when I’m being told that the use of chemicals does not affect my health and the proper functioning of my body.
+It poses a problem at several levels.
+First, it’s chemically processed and I’m skeptical when I’m being told that the use of chemicals does not affect my health and the proper functioning of my body.
 Second, though there are no conclusive research on the correlation of HFCS in processed foods and obesity, it doesn’t take a genius to draw a parallel between the increased consumption of chemically-laden conventional and processed foods and the rise of overweight and obesity in this country and pretty much anywhere in the world where these kinds of foods have appeared.
 Obesity maps between 1985 and 2000. (open as a powerpoint)

 There’s sugar and then there’s sugar